masrad/ALFRED/README.md

 ```

 4. Set up an AWS account and configure the AWS CLI with your credentials.
 This is necessary for using Amazon Polly for speech synthesis.
+4.1 UPDATE: I have created a branch where this requirement is removed in exchange for the local pyttsx3 module.
+It is offline and does not require AWS but it sounds much worse, therefore I'm not merging until I can figure out a solution.
+For those of you who wish to keep costs lower and would rather not install the AWS CLI on their computer, please use the "pyttsx3" branch instead.

 5. If you'd like, you can update the hotkey (currently CTRL+Shift+1) to whatever you'd like in the main.py file